emvaugh2/Linux-RedHat-Study-Notes/README.md

 cp -vR $HOME/work $HOME/work_backup > log_actions.txt 2>&1

 Lets explain this.
 You have to start off with the she-bang.
 I created the new work_backup directory to be the new storage place for the files.
 I used the $HOME environment variable to make sure each time, the directory was created in that specific user's home directory.
 I did the same thing for the log_actions.txt file.
 Then I used the copy command to copy all the files.
 You have to use the -R option to recursively copy all the files in the original directory.
 I also had to use the -v option for verbose so the OS can tell us exactly what each action was doing.
-I wanted all the stdout and the stderr messages so I directed alll of this output to a log_actions.txt file.
+I wanted all the stdout and the stderr messages so I directed all of this output to a log_actions.txt file.
 The 2>&1 redirect just makes sure to get the stdout and stderr output.

 Simple enough.